 Next, install gutter guards, like GutterBrush.
 They’re the first line of defense because they keep leaves out of your gutters.

-You can also hire professional gutter-cleaning services to make sure that yours are always spotless.
+You can also hire professional gutter-cleaning services to make sure gutters are always spotless.

 Roofs are durable, but they still need support.
 Roof trusses span the width of the roof and provide support without the need for columns.
 Like any other support in the home, though, they can weaken over time, and may need to be replaced in older homes to prevent larger problems from occurring.

-Different styles of roof trusses hold their own advantages, so you’ll want to research them and find the right fit for your roof.
+Different styles of roof trusses have their advantages, so you’ll want to research them and find the right fit for your roof.

 Also, your roof is only as durable as its materials.

-Some metal roofs can last up to 50 years compared to other types.
+Some metal roofs with quality coatings can last up to 50 years compared to other types.